+The application of geometric optics to general relativity and the Einstein vacuum equations is motivated by a potential non-linear description of gravitational waves.
+The standard description of gravitational waves is based on the linearized gravity setting, where one considers a metric of the form $g=m+h$ and linearizes \eqref{EVE'} around the Minkowski metric $m$.
+Assuming the Lorentz gauge and the TT-gauge, one can consider plane wave solutions to the linearized equations with two degrees of freedom corresponding to two polarizations.
+See Chapter 35 of \cite{Misner1973} for more details.

-\saut Though being historically crucial, this framework fail to describe gravitational wave in a more physical context.
+\saut Though being historically crucial, linearized gravity fails to describe gravitational waves in a more physical context.
 First, the restriction to small perturbations $h$ can't, by definition, describe strong gravitational fields.
 Moreover, one cannot describe the energy of a gravitational wave since any quadratic expression in the perturbation $h$ is neglected.
-This has the following consequence : the background spacetime on which the gravitational wave propagates doesn't "see" the wave.
-Therefore, a mathematical framework is needed to go beyond the linearized gravity setting and to describe the global impact of the wave on the background spacetime.
+This has the following consequence: the background spacetime on which the gravitational wave propagates doesn't see the wave.
+As first shown in \cite{ChoquetBruhat1969}, geometric optics provides a mathematical framework that goes beyond linearized gravity.
+Note that other averaging schemes have been considered in \cite{Brill1964,Isaacson1968,Isaacson1968a} to describe the energy of a gravitational wave.